Data integration and cost optimization achieved with MongoDB Atlas Triggers

-#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

 About MongoDB Atlas

-There are two main types of Triggers:
+There are two main types of triggers:

 1. Database Triggers